Considering Birdsend as your autoresponder?

 Birdsend lacks integrations with popular blogging tools like Thrive Themes or Thrive Cart.

 But with their simple HTML forms, you can find a workaround with almost any serious tool.

 Plus, I have to say that their powerful API offers other workarounds using Zapier and other no-code tools.

 Unless other autoresponders, the Birdsend/Zapier integration is quite limited.

 Here are the triggers and actions available:

 For more in-depth automation, you need to use their API.

-The API is solid and offers rock-solid choices.
+The API is solid and offers rock-solid options.